What are uses of rain gauge ?

 10. Emergency Response Planning:

-During natural disasters or severe weather, rain gauges help measure rainfall.
-This information is used to predict the path and effects of these events.
-This supports better coordination and decision-making during emergency rescue operations.
+During natural disasters or bad weather, rain gauges measure rainfall.
+This information helps predict the path and impact of these events.
+It supports better planning and decision-making during emergency rescue efforts.